Skip to main content

 dotnet/maui CI Investigation Context

-This skill provides MAUI-specific context for CI investigation.
+This skill provides MAUI-specific context for interactive CI investigation — answering "why is CI red?" and "is this PR ready to merge?".
 Use it together with the ci-analysis skill (loaded from the dotnet-dnceng@dotnet-arcade-skills plugin via .github/copilot/settings.json).

 First: invoke the ci-analysis skill — it handles the core investigation workflow using Get-CIStatus.ps1 and gh CLI (with MCP tools as optional enhancements if available).
 This skill provides MAUI-specific corrections and context on top of that.